 Health and Vaccination.
-The service animal must be in good health and immunized against diseases common to that type of animal.
-The owner or handler of the animal must submit proof of current licensure from the local licensing authority and proof of the service animal's current vaccinations and immunizations from a licensed veterinarian.
+The owner or handler must have proof of current licensure from the local licensing authority including proof of the service animal's current vaccinations and immunizations required by law.

 Service animals will not be allowed in school buildings or other school property until the school has approved the request.